huggingface/blog/stable_diffusion_with_diffusers.md

 ## Writing your own inference pipeline

-Finally, we show how you can create custom diffusion pipelines with `diffusers`, which can be useful to switch out certain components, such as the VAE or scheduler as explained above.
+Writing a custom inference pipeline is an advanced use of the `diffusers` library that can be useful to switch out certain components, such as the VAE or scheduler explained above.

 For example, we'll show how to use Stable Diffusion with a different scheduler, namely [Katherine Crowson's](https://github.com/crowsonkb) K-LMS scheduler added in [this PR](https://github.com/huggingface/diffusers/pull/185).